 “So while all this was unfolding the chief minister didn’t see (it) fit to cut short her Delhi trip.
 What was so important to have kept her there?” he asked.

-Omar said most of the militants killed yesterday had joined the militancy after killing of Burhan Wani in an encounter with the government forces in July 2016.
+Omar said most of the militants killed yesterday had joined the militancy after killing of Burhan Wani in an encounter with the security forces in July 2016.